Moesh/Calamity/README.md

 - Edited gamerules
   - Players will respawn instantly when they die
   - Players will not need to eat food, but they will not be oversaturated
+- Used for development purposes
+  - Nether Star (item)

 ## Features of the Calamity game mode
 - Resource points